francesco-di-maggio/pyomyosc/README.md

 ### Multiple Myos not found
 1. Connect all Myos to USB power before running
-2. Run `python3 scan.py` first to find MAC addresses
+2. Run `python scan.py` first to find MAC addresses
 3. Verify MAC addresses typed correctly in pyomyosc.py
 4. Ensure you have one USB dongle per Myo
 5. Each Myo needs its own dedicated dongle